RiaLampad/NLEM/README.md

 **If you use NLEM in your work, we ask that you please cite the following article**

-Eleftheria Lampadariou , Konstantinos Kaklamanis , Dimitrios Goustouridis , Ioannis Raptis , Elefterios Lidorikis, "Nonlocal effective medium (NLEM) for quantitative modelling of nanoroughness in spectroscopic reflectance", 2022 (accepted manuscript in Photonics)
+Eleftheria Lampadariou , Konstantinos Kaklamanis , Dimitrios Goustouridis , Ioannis Raptis , Elefterios Lidorikis, *"Nonlocal effective medium (NLEM) for quantitative modelling of nanoroughness in spectroscopic reflectance"*, 2022 (**accepted manuscript in Photonics**)

 ### Prerequisites